GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Computer science differs from physics in that it is not actually a science.
-It does not study natural objects.
-Rather, computer science is like engineering; it is all about getting something to do something.
+> ### If you start removing things, if you get to the point where if you were to remove anything more it would not work any more — at this point it is beautiful.
 >
-> ~ *Richard Feynman*
+> ~ *Joe Armstrong (programmer)*

 ---
 ## 🏎 Quick Facts